A dance-opera adapted from the work of Jean Cocteau by Philip Glass

 ANDRES RAMIREZ (TENOR) GERARD returns to Opera Parallèle after most recently being seen as Luis Rodrigo Griffith in last season’s Champion.
 A graduate of the San Francisco Conservatory of Music where he studied with Cesar Ulloa, Mr. Ramirez has experience performing in opera, musical theater, and on the concert stage.
 He recently joined Pacific Chorale’s roster of professional singers, made his debut at the Hollywood Fringe Festival and the Hollywood Bowl, and started a non-profit theatre production company called Contempo Productions.
 Performance highlights include: A Little Night Music (Mr. Erlanson; American Conservatory Theatre), Anya17 (Uri/Gabriel; Opera Parallèle), Rigoletto (Borsa; Livermore Valley Opera), the titular role in Candide (Douglas Morrisson Theatre), Die Fledermaus (Eisenstein; SFCM and Pepperdine University), Regina (Marshall; Bronx Opera Company), The Threepenny Opera (Macheath; Waffle Opera) and his summer with the iSing!
 International Young Artists Festival in Suzhou, China.
 Mr. Ramirez is a proud member of the Actor’s Equity Association.
 Visit his website for more information.

-RACHEL SCHUTZ (SOPRANO) ELIZABETH is increasingly in demand throughout the US, Europe, and Asia for her sensitive and evocative performances and wide range of repertoire.
+RACHEL SCHUTZ (SOPRANO) ELISABETH is increasingly in demand throughout the US, Europe, and Asia for her sensitive and evocative performances and wide range of repertoire.
 Most recently she performed Imbrie’s Adam with the Riverside Symphony, Beethoven’s 9th Symphony with the Hawai’i Symphony Orchestra, Papagena (Magic Flute) and Johanna (Sweeney Todd) with Hawai’i Opera Theater, and Adele (Die Fledermaus) with Stockton Opera.
 She has also appeared at the Ravinia Festival, Zankel Hall, Santa Fe Opera, Tanglewood Music Center, and with the Boston Pops Orchestra.
 She appeared with Opera Parallèle in her acclaimed performance as Thérèse and Jessie in Les mamelles de Tirésias/ Mohagonny Songspiel.
 More info at her website.

 KINDRA SCHARICH (MEZZO-SOPRANO) DARGELOS/AGATHE has been praised by The San Francisco Chronicle for her, “noble, vocally assured singing, with stately grace and deep-rooted pathos.”
 A versatile musician, she has sung over 25 roles in the lyric mezzo repertoire, and is equally at home on the operatic or concert stage.
 A dedicated recitalist, Ms. Scharich has presented recitals for the American Composer’s Forum in Los Angeles, Lieder Alive, the Wagner Society Northern California Chapter, and the Yehudi Menuhin Seminar in San Francisco.
 A great proponent of German Lieder, she and San Diego pianist George Fee have developed numerous programs under the heading “Life in Lieder,” designed to educate and edify the public by means of this magnificent and underrepresented genre.
 More info at her website.

-STEFFI CHEONG (DANCER) is thrilled to be making her Opera Parallèle premiere this season.
-Steffi received her Bachelor of Fine Arts from SUNY Purchase Conservatory of Dance and had the opportunity join DanceWorks Chicago before graduating.
+STEFFI CHEONG (ELISABETH) is thrilled to be making her Opera Parallèle premiere this season.
+Steffi received her Bachelor of Fine Arts from SUNY Purchase Conservatory of Dance and had the opportunity to join DanceWorks Chicago before graduating.
 While working with this company Steffi performed with the Chicago Symphony Orchestra and the Carlos Chavez Youth Orchestra in Mexico City.
 In 2013 Steffi joined ODC/Dance in San Francisco where she performed and helped create exceptionally athletic works.
 Throughout her career she graced stages across the country, in Europe, Mexico, and Canada.
 During Steffi’s time at ODC she was featured in DANCE Magazine, the nation’s dance resource, in a full page article entitled, On the Rise.
 She has been praised for her technical elegance as well as her emotional resilience.
 Most recently, Steffi is exploring avenues that diverge from a full-time dance career and is currently working at Drew School in Pacific Heights.